abdelali221/SaveMiiRduino/README.md

 # What you'll need...

 - A 16Mhz Arduino (Atmega328/P works fine).
-- A Logic Level Converter (To convert the 5v to 3.3v).
+- A Logic Level Converter (To convert the 5v to 3.3v and vice versa).
-- A GameCube Controller Cable.
+- A spare GameCube Controller cable.

 # How to Use :